 Charges for sex crimes and crimes of a sexual nature are fraught with difficulties including the assumptions even loved ones can make after crimes of a sexual nature have been alleged.
 Dealing with the stigma associated with crimes of this nature is only one of the challenges an individual accused of crimes such as criminal sexual conduct with a child, sexual assault, aggravated sexual assault; commonly referred to as rape, criminal sexual conduct, and child molestation will have to face.
 However, you do not have to go it alone, stand-up to prosecutors, and face these charges alone.

 The experienced criminal defense attorneys of the Law Offices of John J. Zarych are dedicated to upholding the Constitutional rights of those accused of serious crimes.
-Our defense attorneys have more than 45 years of combined experienced handling serious criminal charges and allegations.
+Our defense attorneys have more than 45 years of combined experience handling serious criminal charges and allegations.
 When you work with our practice, you won’t only find aggressive and strategic litigators.
 You’ll also find attorneys who are results-oriented and care about the circumstances and difficulties you currently face.
 In fact, John Zarych is known for his steadfast defense of autistic adults whose actions have been misinterpreted by prosecutors leading to inappropriate charges of sex crimes.
-Furthermore John Zarych is experienced in defending those accused of crimes of this type since he was defense counsel in the first online chatroom luring case tried in Atlantic County.
+Furthermore, John Zarych is experienced in defending those accused of crimes of this type since he was defense counsel in the first online chatroom luring case tried in Atlantic County.

 What Are Common Sex Crimes Charged in South Jersey?